 Since the April 5 announcement of the allegations and investigation, the university has learned that during his time at Ohio State, Dr. Strauss treated student-athletes from several varsity sports, worked at the medical center and treated patients at the student health center.

-This includes confidential interviews with more than 100 former students who report firsthand accounts of sexual misconduct committed by Strauss.
+This includes confidential interviews with approximately 150 former students who report firsthand accounts of sexual misconduct committed by Strauss.

-The allegations date from the period 1979 to 1997, and were reported confidentially to the investigative team by former students engaged in university athletics, including varsity men student-athletes in 14 sports, and from former patients of Student Health Services.
+The misconduct allegations date from 1979 to 1997, and were reported by former students who were treated in Student Health Services or were student-athletes.
 In August 1996, Strauss established a private medical office in Columbus outside the university setting, where individuals have reported that additional acts of sexual misconduct occurred.

 Perkins Coie LLP is also investigating whether, and to what extent, Strauss may have examined high school-aged students during his time at the university.